 - Do not use names either.
 One common practice was to use the name of a pet or a child as your password, but anyone who knows that information about you would be able to use it to guess your password.

 - Don't use "famous" passwords -- any password that is used on television, in a movie, a book, or a "how to choose a password" document, is a password that everyone has seen, and will be one of the first things that is tried by someone trying to break into an account.
-Thus, the password "trustno1" which was used by agent Mulder in the X-Files, while technically good by the rest of these guidelines, is still bad because millions of people know about it.
+Thus, the password "trustno1" which was used by agent Mulder in the X-Files, while not terrible by these guidlines, is unacceptable because millions of people know about it.
 Similarly, "$ing4m3" and "not4h4ing" are bad because most if not all of the other people using the same system as you have seen them as a password suggestion.